pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Dark Matter: https://a.basemaps.cartocdn.com/rastertiles/dark_all/{z}/{x}/{y}.png
 Light All: https://a.basemaps.cartocdn.com/rastertiles/light_all/{z}/{x}/{y}.png

+The tile url can also include an auth token, that will be filled out from the Auth Token property eg. `?api_key={authToken}`

 ### Tile Size

 Tile size should be a multiple of Scaled Tile Size for best results.
 The tile size in pixels loaded from the companion app or other source.
 Should be equal to Scaled Tile Size if using a template url.